 At any time only one UE initiated EMM specific procedure can be running.
 The procedures belonging to this type are:

-Initiated by the UE and used to attach the IMSI in the network for EPS services and/or non-EPS services, and to establish an EMM context and a default bearer:
+Initiated by the UE and used to attach the IMSI in the network for EPS services and/or non-EPS services, and to establish an EMM context and, if requested by the UE, a default bearer:

 - attach and combined attach.